Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Introduction

 \section{Introduction}

-Deep neural networks are often highly over-parameterized, and the majority of their parameters can be pruned without sacrificing accuracy~\citep{lecun1989optimal}.
-The \textit{lottery ticket hypothesis} proposed by \citet{frankle2019lottery} suggests that there exists a sparse subnetwork at initialization that can be trained to achieve the same level of accuracy as the original dense network.
-Such \textit{matching} subnetworks can be found via Iterative Magnitude Pruning (IMP) with rewinding~\citep{frankle2020linear}, which involves following three steps; (i) training the network for a certain number of iterations, (ii) pruning weights with the smallest magnitudes, and (iii) rewinding the weights back to an early iteration while fixing the values of the pruned weights as zero.
-This \textit{train-prune-and-rewind} procedure is repeated for several rounds, and the final rewound subnetwork corresponds to the \textit{matching ticket} that can achieve the accuracy of the full network.
-Although simple to implement, IMP shows state-of-the-art results for network pruning, especially for extreme sparsity regimes~\citep{renda2020comparing}.
+Deep neural networks are often highly over-parameterized, and the majority of their parameters can be pruned without sacrificing model performance~\citep{lecun1989optimal}.
+The \textit{lottery ticket hypothesis} proposed by \citet{frankle2019lottery} suggests that there exists a sparse subnetwork at initialization that can be trained to achieve the same level of performance as the original dense network.
+Such \textit{matching} subnetworks can be found via Iterative Magnitude Pruning (IMP) with rewinding~\citep{frankle2020linear}, which involves the following three steps: (i) training the network for a certain number of iterations, (ii) pruning weights with the smallest magnitudes, and (iii) rewinding the weights back to an early iteration while fixing the pruned weights to zero.
+This procedure is repeated for several rounds, and the final rewound subnetwork corresponds to the \textit{matching ticket} that can achieve the performance of the full network.
+Despite its simplicity, IMP offers the state-of-the-art performance as to finding a sparse mask, especially for extreme sparsity regimes~\citep{renda2020comparing}.

-The fact that IMP works well, despite its simplicity, is quite counter-intuitive.
-Recently, \citet{frankle2020linear} revealed an underlying connection between the lottery ticket hypothesis and linear mode connectivity, indicating that the effectiveness of IMP is reliant upon its stability to stochastic optimization and IMP solutions reside in the same basin of attraction in the loss landscape.
-Delving deeper into the subject matter, \citet{paul2023unmasking} found that linear mode connectivity also exists between successive IMP solutions with different levels of sparsity.
-They concluded that IMP fails to find a \textit{matching} subnetwork if the solutions from successive rounds are disconnected from one another, highlighting the significance of the pruning ratio and rewinding iteration to retain the connectivity between IMP solutions.
+The success of IMP is indeed counter-intuitive considering its simplicity.
+In this regard, \citet{frankle2020linear} revealed an underlying connection between the lottery ticket hypothesis and linear mode connectivity, indicating that the effectiveness of IMP is reliant upon its stability to stochastic optimization; IMP solutions reside in the same basin of attraction in the loss landscape.
+Delving deeper into the subject matter, \citet{paul2023unmasking} found that linear mode connectivity also exists between successive IMP solutions with different sparsity levels.
+More precisely, they concluded that IMP fails to find a \textit{matching} subnetwork if the solutions from consecutive rounds are disconnected and further highlighted the significance of both the pruning ratio and the rewinding iteration to retain the connectivity between IMP solutions.

 Inspired by the connection between IMP and linear mode connectivity, we expand the understanding to the \textit{loss landscape perspective}.
 Analyzing the loss landscape of deep neural networks is an effective tool that is widely employed to study mode connectivity~\citep{draxler2018essentially,garipov2018loss,fort2019large,benton2021loss}, and it also motivates us to find solutions located at the flat region of the loss landscape to enhance generalization~\citep{chaudhari2017entropysgd,izmailov2018averaging,foret2021sharpnessaware}.
 Notably, both fields share a common objective of identifying ``good'' subspaces characterized by low loss value, and this objective aligns with the ultimate goal of neural network pruning - to identify ``matching'' sparse subspaces within a given dense parameter space.